softwareQinc/qpp/INSTALL.md

 ## Building and running a standalone application that uses Quantum++

-Below is a minimal `CMakeLists.txt` of a standalone application that uses Quantum++.
+Below is a minimal `CMakeLists.txt` of a standalone application that uses **Quantum++**.
 For simplicity, we assume that the whole application is located in a single file `src/main.cpp`, and the `CMakeLists.txt` is located in the project's root directory.

 ```cmake
 cmake_minimum_required(VERSION 3.15)